NayeemJohnY/amadeus-rest-assured-api-test-automation/README.md

 - **Extensible Utilities:**
   - Utilities for JSON serialization/deserialization (`JsonUtils`) and record-based data models simplify test data handling and validation.

-- **CI/CD Ready:**
+- **CI/CD Ready with GitHub Actions & Azure DevOps:**
-  - Includes a sample GitHub Actions workflow for automated test execution and reporting.
+  - Includes a comprehensive GitHub Actions workflow (`.github/workflows/test-execution.yml`) for automated test execution, reporting, and deployment.
+  - Automated containerized test execution using Maven and Java 21+ Docker containers.
+  - Allure report generation and publishing to GitHub Pages with historical trend tracking.
+  - Javadoc generation and deployment for both main and test source code.
+  - Secure credential management using GitHub Secrets for API authentication.
+  - **Azure DevOps Integration:** Supports posting test results to Azure DevOps for centralized test management and reporting.
+Test results can be exported in compatible formats and uploaded to Azure DevOps pipelines for further analysis.

 - **Parallel Test Execution:**
   - Framework supports parallel test execution at both method and class levels through TestNG configuration, with thread-safe token management ensuring no conflicts during concurrent runs.